Type of signals

 Values for the voltage and timings

-When the polarity of the signal is respected (outer electrode - blue wire - is grounded and the inner electrode - red wire - receives the actuation voltage) there are limits on the positive side of the voltage.
+When the polarity of the signal is respected (inner electrode - blue wire - is grounded and the outer electrode - red wire - receives the actuation voltage) there are limits on the positive side of the voltage.
 For AB, AT microdispensing devices V1 should be less than 50V.
 For ABL devices V1 should be less than 100V.
 Larger positive voltages could depole the piezoelectric material and cause it to not deform anymore under applied voltage differential.

 In some instances, the dispense consists of several drops.
 The drive electronics should have the ability to create the desired number of pulses (down to one), in case a finite number of drops is desired.
 For visualization purposes (see below the section related to observation), a short pulse (several microseconds long) synchronized with the drop generation needs to be created.
 That pulse is used to turn on an LED for a short period of time for stroboscopic illumination.
 The set-up should also allow the adjustment of the delay (see figure to the right) between the actuating waveform and the LED/strobe pulse to “freeze” the droplet at various locations along the trajectory as shown in drop generation sequence.
 To avoid too much light at high frequencies of droplet generation, the number of LED pulses per actuating pulse or the duration of the LED pulse need to be decreased.